If you require an alternate format for accessibility purposes, please contact our Board Secretary.

 History

 After countless hours and many meetings, NMD United received tax exempt status as a 501(c)(3) in June 2014.
 A significant portion of its first year involved working with the Board of Directors to develop a larger online presence by hosting bi-monthly virtual discussions on various topics related to independent living.
-NMD United also coordinated its first local chapter in Austin, Texas, which continues to meet monthly.
-Despite being in the still very early stages of development, students at Harvard University chose to focus on NMD United as part of a class project and donated to the organization.
+In 2016, NMD United established the Alex Landis Empowerment Fund (ALEF) in their founder's memory, which has provided over $100,000 small grants to adults with NMD in support of various independent living costs.

-Today, with nearly 2,000 members of adults with neuromuscular disabilities, we are continuing to connect and create an organization based on a unique body of knowledge and experience about what it means to live with a neuromuscular disability.
+Today, with nearly 3,000 members of adults with neuromuscular disabilities, we are continuing to connect and create an organization based on a unique body of knowledge and experience about what it means to live with a neuromuscular disability.
 NMD United was created to capture and document what we as a community have learned while living with lifelong neuromuscular disabilities, to create a forum for continued support and growth driven by people with NMD for people with NMD.